 Also known as: Noninvasive prenatal testing (NIPT) or noninvasive prenatal diagnosis (NIPD)

-Studies of cffDNA have shown an ability to recognize 98% of cases of Down syndrome, with a false-positive rate of less than 0.5%, although these studies were among high-risk women only.
+Studies of cffDNA have shown an ability to recognize 98% of cases of Down syndrome, with a false-positive rate of less than 0.5%.
 The current first trimester screen only assesses risk of Down syndrome and Edwards syndrome, whereas cffDNA screens for three trisomy disorders with the potential for more.